Sampling-Based Accuracy Testing of Posterior Estimators for General Inference: Our method

 Since $R$ is a monotonic function of $\alpha$ and the regions are centered on the same point, we have

 Then by \cref{eq:ecp} we have \cref{eq:ECP_drp_alt}. \end{proof}

 With this, we have everything we need to formulate our algorithm, which is presented in~\cref{alg:ecp_name}.
-While similar to~\cref{alg:ecp_hpd}, there are two key differences to this algorithm: \begin{itemize} \item DRP implements \cref{theorem:main}'s requirement that coverage holds for all possible ways of choosing the positions of the credible regions by randomly sampling $\theta_r$ from some distribution $\tilde{p}(\theta | x)$ that can depend on $x$. \item DRP probes credible regions of smaller size (i.e., larger $\alpha$) as the number of posterior samples, simulations and reference points tested is increased.
-Following the login of the proof of \cref{theorem:main}, this means it asymptotically tests whether the averages of $\hat{p}(\theta | x)$ and $p(\theta | x)$ match on smaller and small balls. \item DRP does not require explicit evaluations of the posterior estimator $\hat{p}$: it only requires calculating distances between parameters sampled from $\hat{p}$ and $\theta_r$. \end{itemize}
+While similar to~\cref{alg:ecp_hpd}, there are three key differences to this algorithm: \begin{itemize} \item TARP implements \cref{theorem:main}'s requirement that coverage holds for all possible ways of choosing the positions of the credible regions by randomly sampling $\theta_r$ from some distribution $\tilde{p}(\theta | x)$ that can depend on $x$. \item TARP probes credible regions of smaller size (i.e., larger $\alpha$) as the number of posterior samples, simulations, and reference points tested is increased.
+Following the logic of the proof of \cref{theorem:main}, this means it asymptotically tests whether the averages of $\hat{p}(\theta | x)$ and $p(\theta | x)$ match on smaller and small balls. \item TARP does not require explicit evaluations of the posterior estimator $\hat{p}$: it only requires calculating distances between parameters sampled from $\hat{p}$ and $\theta_r$. \end{itemize}

-In the following section, we test our method in a series of experiments and compare its performance with that of HPD coverage probabilities.
+In the following section, we test the proposed method in a series of experiments and compare its performance with that of HPD coverage probabilities.